rhiever/TwitterFollowBot/README.md

 A hacked-together bot that can automatically follow users and favorite tweets associated with a specific search query on Twitter.

+##Disclaimer

+I hold no liability for what you do with this script or what happens to you by using this script.
+Abusing this script *can* get you banned from Twitter, so make sure to read up on proper usage of the Twitter API.

 ##Dependencies

 You will need to install the `twitter` library first: